Aaron-Bopp/TIM/Slavery became much cheaper after the Civil War.md

 The main purpose was to keep the southern economy moving with a nearly free labor source.
 There was already a structure in place pre-civil war that would lease slaves from nearby farms.

+Rather than having to buy and house an enslaved person outright, farmers could now basically rent a slave, work them to the bone, and then give them back to the state.

 > [!wikipedia] [[convict leasing]]
 >
 > It could be lucrative for the states:  in 1898, some 73% of Alabama's entire annual state revenue came from convict leasing.